garage11/vuepack/README.md

 # vuepack

-Vuepack is a simple wrapper around the Vue 2 template compiler.

-It generates an ECMAScript module from a glob of Vue templates, making it simple to include Vue in any JavaScript build process.
+Vuepack is a simple component compiler for Vue 2 that plays nice with ESM imports and Snowpack.
+It generates templates and component imports from a glob of Vue components, making it simple to include Vue in any JavaScript build process.
+Vuepack is meant as an alternative to Single File Components.
-No need for slow and complex tooling.

 ## Usage